RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![catalog]({% image_path catalog-cache-service.png %})

-Once the cache-service is deployed successfully, it will be showd in `Project Status`.
+Once the cart-cache is deployed successfully, it will be showd in `Project Status`.

 ![catalog]({% image_path catalog-cache-service-status.png %})